History of Nockamixon State Park

-The name Nockamixon comes from the Native American phrase “nocha-miska-ing” which is Lenni Lenape for “at the place of soft soil.”
+The name Nockamixon comes from the American Indian phrase “nocha-miska-ing” which is Lenni Lenape for “at the place of soft soil.”
 Several American Indian sites from the Lenni Lenape Tribe are documented in the park area.

 Secretary of the Department of Forests and Waters, Dr. Maurice K. Goddard, proposed the park in 1958.